VoxelDavid/pff/README.md

-	build        : Game files primarily for running tests. build/models : Models used in the game. scripts      : All of the Scripts used throughout the game. global     : Scripts making use of the _G table. gui        : Scripts used in Guis.
+	build        : Game files primarily for running tests. build/models : Models used in the game. src          : All of the Scripts used throughout the game. global     : Scripts making use of the _G table. gui        : Scripts used in Guis.